kkensuke/myjb-en/qc/basics.md

 # Basics

-## What is a quantum computer?
+## Quantum computer

 A quantum computer is a computer that uses quantum mechanics to perform computations.
 Quantum computers are different from classical computers in that they use quantum bits, or qubits, instead of (classical) bits.
-A qubit is a two-state quantum mechanical system, which can be in a superposition of states.
+A qubit is a two-level quantum mechanical system, which can be in a superposition of states.
 A classical bit, on the other hand, can only be in one of two states, 0 or 1.
 Moreover, quantum systems can have entanglement, which means that the state of one qubit can be correlated with the state of another qubit in a way that is not possible for classical systems.
 These properties of quantum systems might allow quantum computers to perform certain computations much faster than classical computers.

 ## What applications can quantum computers be used for?